pixiepucker/run-buddy/README.md

 # Run Buddy Inc.

 ## Purpose
-A webstie that offers fitness training services.
+A website that offers fitness training services.

 ## Built With
 * HTML